Hisashi Iwakuma won’t return to Mariners’ rotation on Saturday as previously hoped

 Manager Scott Servais said before Tuesday’s game that Iwakuma would not start on Saturday night against the Astros as hoped and will instead make a third rehab start.

 “He’s definitely going to have at least one more rehab start,” Servais said.
 “We have to do the right thing and hopefully he bounces back from it.
-He’s not ready pitch in a Major League game yet.
+He’s not ready pitch in a major-league game yet.”

 Saturday’s starter is to be determined, but it will be either Sam Gaviglio or Christian Bergman.
-The two right-handers have pitched well as fill-ins for the rotation with the injuries to Hernandez, Iwakuma and recently James Paxton.
+The two right-handers have pitched well as fill-ins in the rotation with the injuries to Hernandez, Iwakuma and recently James Paxton.

 “They’ve both done a commendable job,” Servais said.
 “We are just trying to see which one fits in that spot for Saturday.”